percona/pmm-doc/source/qan-intro.rst

 The *Explain* tab shows the ``explain`` output for the selected query, in Classic or JSON formats:

-- MySQL - Classic and JSON
+- MySQL: Classic and JSON
-- MongoDB - JSON only
+- MongoDB: JSON only
-- PostgreSQL - not supported
+- PostgreSQL: Not supported

 .. image:: /_images/PMM_Query_Analytics_explain.jpg